chakrit/sider/README.markdown

     client.Dispose() // disconnect

-For ASP.NET/Web and/or multi-threaded scenarios, you can try the `ThreadwisePool` like this:
+For ASP.NET/Web and/or multi-threaded scenarios, you can use the `ThreadwisePool` like this:

     var pool = new ThreadwisePool(); // manages clients activations/disposal

     var client = pool.GetClient();
     var result = client.Get("HELLO") == "WORLD";

+Internally, a `ThreadLocal<T>` is used.

-both the client and the clients pool can be plugged into an IoC by using the respective `IRedisClient` and `IClientsPool` interface respectively.
+Both the client and the clients pool can be plugged into an IoC by using the respective `IRedisClient` and `IClientsPool` interface respectively.

 # License